w3f-community/deip-substrate/README.md

 # DEIP Network

-DEIP Network is a Substrate-based intellectual property protocol for the Polkadot ecosystem.
+DEIP Network is a Substrate-based implementation of Creator Economy Protocol.
 It is built as an application-specific blockchain that can provide end-to-end management of IP assets as NFTs and become a base asset for the entire DeFi stack.
 DEIP Network aims to become the major Web3 protocol for intellectual capital management and therefore aggregate various IP assets in the network.

 # DEIP Constructor